sccn/sccn.github.io/others/EEGLAB_Bugs.md

 -   *Zooming using pop_eegplot.m*: When zooming and selecting epochs, only the data (no the background epoch markings) may be zoomed.

--   *Spectral analysis (with no Matlab Signal Processing Toolbox):*
+-   *Spectral analysis (with no MATLAB Signal Processing Toolbox):*
     The spec.m function emulates the function psd.m but not the function pwelch.m.
 As a result, the scaling of the spectrum (by the spectopo.m function only) may differ.
 Also, for unknown reasons, the spec.m function cannot handle frequencies that have been filtered out and may return inaccurately high power at these frequencies.

--   *Matlab versions and OS:* Matlab versions have different bugs under different OS and these bugs - usually graphical bugs - may affect EEGLAB.
-The latest one we know of is the fact that Matlab version 2018a (all OS) requires a patch for EEGLAB to work.
+-   *MATLAB versions and OS:* MATLAB versions have different bugs under different OS and these bugs - usually graphical bugs - may affect EEGLAB.
+The latest one we know of is the fact that MATLAB version 2018a (all OS) requires a patch for EEGLAB to work.